Best Forensic Science Colleges In The US

 At Penn State, students choose between Biology or Chemistry tracks and can study at various campuses.
 Accredited by Forensic Science Education Programs Accreditation Commission (FEPAC), Penn State proves to be one of the best schools for forensic science.

 Like Penn State, Loyola prioritizes quality and has an Advisory Board ensuring program standards.
 A minor in “Computer Crime and Forensics” adds a tech perspective.
-With a 71% acceptance rate, in-state tuition is $24,000+.
-Aim for a 1215 SAT score for admission to Loyola’s program.
+This school has a 81% acceptance rate and tuition costs of $26,115.

 Towson University in Maryland offers three unique tracks: General Forensic, Trace Evidence and Drug Analysis, and DNA.
 These options suit diverse interests and career goals, making Towson a top choice.
 With smaller classes and internships, Towson is a top college for forensic science.